 The lifeguards’ job is to ensure the safety of the pool, not to babysit unsupervised children.
 With this in mind, listed below are the age requirements for using the pool.

-Can come to the pool without a supervising adult.
-Must pass the Deep End Test and wear an ORANGE wrist band.
+10 – 12 years old Can come to the pool without a supervising adult.
+Must pass the Deep End Test and wear a color-coded wrist band (ORANGE).

 Babysitter must be a competent swimmer